pypa/cibuildwheel/docs/options.md

 the package is compatible with all versions of Python that it can build.

 !!! note
-    Rather than using this option, it's recommended you set this value statically in a way that your build backend can use it, too.
+    Rather than using this environment variable, it's recommended you set this value statically in a way that your build backend can use it, too.
 This ensures that your package's metadata is correct when published on PyPI.
+This cibuildwheel-specific option is provided as an override, and therefore is only available in environment variable form.

       - If you have a `pyproject.toml` containing a `[project]` table, you can specify `requires-python` there.

         ```toml
         [project]
+        ...
         requires-python = ">=3.6"
         ```

-        Note that build backend support for the `[project]` table is still patchy, and adding `[project]` to `pyproject.toml` can change the behaviour of your build (e.g. setuptools may ignore `install_requires` specified via `setup.py` or `setup.cfg`).
-Make sure to double-check the build after adding.
+        Note that not all build backends fully support using a `[project]` table yet;
+        specifically setuptools just added experimental support in version 61.
+        Adding `[project]` to `pyproject.toml` requires all the other supported values to be specified there, or to be listed in `dynamic`.

-      - If you're using setuptools, [you can set this value in `setup.cfg` or `setup.py`](https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#python-requirement) and cibuildwheel will read it from there.
+      - If you're using setuptools, [you can set this value in `setup.cfg` (preferred) or `setup.py`](https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#python-requirement) and cibuildwheel will read it from there.

 #### Examples